 Major goals of this subprogram are to develop a comprehensive description of nuclei across the entire nuclear chart including as-yet undiscovered superheavy nuclei, to utilize rare isotope beams to reveal new nuclear phenomena and structures unlike those that are derived from studies using stable ion beams, and to measure the cross sections of nuclear reactions that power stars and spectacular stellar explosions and are responsible for the synthesis of the elements.
-Experimental research is currently carried out using the Argonne Tandem Linac Accelerator System (ATLAS), a premier stable beam facility, as well as the Triangle Universities Nuclear Laboratory (TUNL), and the Texas A&M University Cyclotron Institute.
-Research and/or instrumentation development applications related to the Facility for Rare Isotope Beams (FRIB) scientific program will be considered.
-You must send e-mail to a Subprogram Contact for information regarding format and content.
+Experimental research is currently carried out using the Facility for Rare Isotope Beams (FRIB) and the Argonne Tandem Linac Accelerator System (ATLAS), as well as the Triangle Universities Nuclear Laboratory (TUNL) and the Texas A&M University Cyclotron Institute.
+You must send an e-mail to a Subprogram Contact for information regarding format and content.